 NUR 851: Foundations and Physical Aspects of Palliative Care (Spring only)

 NUR 853: Psychosocial Aspects of Palliative Care (Summer only)

 NUR 855: Advanced Practice Nursing in Adult-Gerontology: Palliative Care Specialty

 If you are interested in adding this specialty to your academic plan, you must complete the Add a Specialty Form.
-This form must be submitted to the MSN Program Office via email (son‐email@example.com) at least 10 days prior to the start of the semester.
+This form must be submitted to the MSN Program Office via email (son‐email@example.com) at least 10 days before the start of the semester.